khannatanmai/apertium-anaphora/anaphora-module/ScoringDecisions.md

 Agreement Filters:
 First we remove antecedents from the list which don't agree with the pronoun (gender and number)

+Flow:
+Go through queue in reverse
+Go through each sentence left to right
+When reach a noun, check agreement, if no, continue to next word If yes, apply indicators one by one
+With final score, add to final antecedent list

+Once done,
+Go through final antecedent list and see highest scored one

 When a pronoun